 In July 2010, the District elected to sponsor a self-insured employee welfare benefit plan for health care coverage for the 2010-2011 school year.
 An administrative services agreement was signed with a third-party insurance company (claims administrator) to administer the costs and claims associated with the plan.
 The agreement required the District to establish a reserve escrow of \$1,346,696.
+These funds (including earned interest) are reported as restricted investments on the statement of net assets.
 The reserve will be used to pay claims, retention charges and broker commissions incurred prior to but paid after the date of determination.
 The reserve is intended to secure only the District's obligations to the claims administrator and has no effect, application, or operation regarding the District's direct obligation to the benefit program.
 The claims administrator may, in its discretion, require a greater or lesser reserve amount from the District to secure the District's obligations under the agreement.
 If the claims administrator requires a lesser amount, the District will receive a refund or credit.